Seasonal Time Change Roadmap for Drivers

-Your body’s sleep cycle, called circadian rhythm, tells you to sleep when the sun is down and rise when it comes up.
-It can take longer than one week for your circadian rhythm to sync with shifting light conditions in the morning or evening.
-You can ease the transition if you and stay alert behind the wheel if you:
+Your body’s sleep cycle tells you to hit the hay when the sun is down and rise when it’s up.
+It can take longer than one week for your sleep cycle to sync with shifting light conditions in the morning or evening.
+You can ease the transition and stay alert behind the wheel if you:

-- Maintain a consistent sleep schedule: Adults need seven to nine hours of quality sleep each night.
+- Keep a consistent sleep schedule: Adults need seven to eight hours of quality sleep each night.
 Going to bed and getting up at the same times year-round can help your body adjust to seasonal time changes.

-- Use caffeine wisely: It’s okay to turn to coffee, soda, and other caffeinated drinks for a short-term energy boost, but remember that a “crash” often follows caffeine consumption.
+- Use caffeine wisely: It’s okay to turn to coffee, soda, and other caffeinated drinks for a short-term energy boost.
+Just remember that a “crash” often follows.

 - Recognize the signs of fatigue: Yawning, missing road signs or turns, drifting into other lanes, and forgetting the last few miles driven are potential signs of fatigue.
-You should also be aware of micro sleeps, or unpredictable losses of consciousness that can last up to five seconds.
-At 55 miles per hour, that is all the time it takes to travel more than 100 yards.
+You should also be aware of micro sleeps, which are unpredictable losses of consciousness that can last up to five seconds.
+At 55 miles per hour, that’s all the time it takes to travel more than 100 yards.

 - Understand medication side effects: Prescription and over-the-counter medications can cause drowsiness.
 Some medications prohibit you from driving.
 Consult your doctor if you are unsure about a medication’s side effects.

-When we transition between Standard Time and Daylight Saving Time, we shift one hour of light between mornings and evenings.
-Darkness compromises our depth perception, color recognition, and peripheral vision.
+When we transition between standard time and daylight saving time, we shift one hour of light between mornings and evenings.
+Darkness affects our depth perception, color recognition, and peripheral vision.
 Protect yourself and your passengers during darker commutes by following these tips:

 - Practice routine maintenance.
 Your headlights, taillights, and turn signals should be clean and crack-free.
 Dirty, dusty, streaked windows can cause glare when sunlight and headlights hit them, so keep them clean inside and outside.